Sensory Overload: is it a Problem in Your Life?

 - Needing to be alone more than other people

 - Tiredness, needing significant rest after going to a busy place

-- Using noise cancelling headphones (without listening to music) to drown out sounds
+- Using noise-canceling headphones (without listening to music) to drown out sounds

 - Wearing sunglasses indoors or outdoors even when cloudy

 Some people experience one or more of these symptoms every day.
-Some experience it only in certain circumstances or certain places.
+Others experience it only in certain circumstances or certain places.
 Some experience an overstimulation of the senses because they are tired, but do not experience at other times.
-For example, after a long day of travel and no sleep, arriving somewhere new, a person might feel overwhelmed by the sounds, smells, lights and experiences in a new city when they arrive.
-However, after a good night’s sleep and adjusting to jet lag, they love travel and experiencing somewhere new.
-This was just a temporary, normal sensory overload.

-Some people are more prone to experiencing sensory overload because of an underlying disability, disorder or difference in their brain.
-Sensory overload is often associated with autism, Asperger’s, the Highly Sensitive Person, anxiety, fibromyalgia and PTSD.
+Other people are more prone to experiencing sensory overload because of an underlying cause.
+This can be disability, disorder or difference in their brain.
+It is often associated with autism, Asperger’s, the Highly Sensitive Person, anxiety, fibromyalgia, and PTSD.
 However, there are many more things that can make people experience overstimulation in daily life.

 Who are the People Who Experience Sensory Overload More Often?

 There are many types of disorders, disabilities or differences that contribute to sensory overload.
 This can happen at any age.
 The list of them keeps growing.
 So, we wrote an article about it for you.

 There are three important things to do if sensory overload is a problem.